aaronjanse/asciidots/readme.md

 ---
 <br>

-Test if 2 input values are equal:<br>
+Test if two input values are equal:<br>

 ```
        /-$"Equal"